Utility Construction Technician

 After the Northwood Tech Utility Construction Technician Program

-Upon completion of the program, you will obtain a Utility Construction Technician technical diploma.
+Upon completion of the program, you will earn a Utility Construction Technician technical diploma.

-Transfer your Northwood Tech credits to a four-year college in Wisconsin to obtain your bachelor's degree and beyond.
+Transfer your Northwood Tech credits to a four-year college to earn your bachelor's degree and beyond.

 Career Outlooks